Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 • To establish a safety and health committee in the workplace where there are twenty or more persons employed in the workplace;

-• not to penalize an employee who is a member of a work place safety and health committee for doing anything in pursuit of safety and health;
+• Not to penalize an employee who is a member of a work place safety and health committee for doing anything in pursuit of safety and health;

 A company must obtain a Certificate of Registration of a Workplace from the Directorate of Occupational Health and Safety Services in respect of each of the premises used by the company as a workplace.